FePhyFoFum/PyPHLAWD/docs/scripts.md

 EX: `sh compile_cython.sh`

+-`change_id_to_ncbi_fasta.py` This will allow you to change names in a user input fasta file with a list of given names.
+The input is a tab delimited file containing the current names in the first column and the names to be replaced with in the second.

+EX: `python change_id_to_ncbi_fasta.py Table.tsv InputFasta.fa OutputFile`

 -`cut_long_internal_branches.py` This program will allow the user to split clades connect by a branch of a designated length.
 This is intended to divide clusters that have brought together based upon misidentified orthology.
 The user specifies a branch length cutoff and the number of taxa for a clade.
 The input will be a folder containing the trees that are to be cut and the file ending of those trees (e.g .new, .tre etc...).